jg-digital-media/jgdm-100DaysOfCode/work/log/round-5.md

 # 100 Days of Code - Round 4

-## **Status:** Day 76 of 100. **Last Update:** 02 October 2020
+## **Status:** Day 77 of 100. **Last Update:** 02 October 2020
 ___
 **Directories:** | css | java | javascript | | nodeJs | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+### R5D77: Friday 2 October 2020

++ **Notes**
+  + Creating some Logos in Illustrator and SVG.

+  + **Technologies used** - HTML5, CSS, SVGq

 ### R5D76: Thursday 1 October 2020

 + **Notes**
   + Creating some Logos in Illustrator and SVG.

   + **Technologies used** - HTML5, CSS, SVGq

 ### R5D75: Wednesday 30 October 2020

 + **Notes**
   +  Creating some Logos in Illustrator and SVG.

   + **Technologies used** - HTML5, CSS, SVG

 ### R5D74: Tuesday 29 September 2020

 + **Notes**
   +  Built the wireframes I mentioned yesterday and now to wait for approval and begin the next step of the web design process.

   + **Technologies used** - HTML5, CSS, JavaScript

 ### R5D73: Monday 28 September 2020

 + **Notes**
   + Implemented a Sticky Navigation header to a webpage I'm refactoring, Updated my photography website and started wireframes for a new client website that's to come!

   + **Technologies used** - HTML5, CSS, JavaScript

 ### R5D72: Friday 25 September 2020

 + **Notes**
   + Started some work for a new client today

   + **Technologies used** - HTML5, CSS, Laravel, JSON

 ### R5D71: Thursday 24 September 2020